 In a move to contain the Coronavirus Disease 2019 (COVID-19) outbreak, the National Capital Region and other parts of the country were subjected to stringent social distancing measures, including but not limited to suspension of classes, prohibition of mass gatherings, and imposition of community quarantine, among others.
 The present COVID-19 pandemic has brought challenges and has affected the global economy.
-Measures to mitigate its impact have resulted in a global economic recession, travel restrictions, and loss of jobs, among others.
+Measures to mitigate its impact have resulted in a global economic recession, travel education sector.
+Educational institutions have suspended face-to-face classes to contain the spread of the virus and reduce infections.
+As such, the Group enhanced its online learning platforms to ensure